History of A Charlie Brown Christmas

 This was unusual among Christmas specials, directly and overtly relating the religious nature of the holiday; the producer was concerned that would make it controversial and the network had its qualms.
 Many were anxious about it and thought it would not be successful, but Charles Schulz was most insistent that the true meaning of Christmas should be captured in the biblical story of the birth of Jesus.
 Shulz’s faith was deep and personal and he asked the producer:

-Note: If you watch very carefully during that scene, the only time you see Linus without his blanket is when he recites the line “Fear not!”
+Note: If you watch very carefully during that scene, the only time you see Linus without his security blanket is when he recites the line “Fear not!”